Seceventspen/Alternativesec/_posts/2017-04-26-OSCP-Adventures.md

 If any of the above sounds like a bad thing, the OSCP is probably not for you.
 As penetration tester I had to have a long think about things before signing up.
 I have a family, like most folks do, and have to make time for everything that entails, as well as work.
 Factoring OSCP in the equation, means ultimately sacrificing time elsewhere ... that’s just life unfortunately!
 It is very important to be honest with yourself and really assess whether you can make this commitment so that you do not waste your time (which is precious enough as it is) and money that will ultimately end in disappointment with what is an incredible course.

-You may not see this now, but the lack of guidance throughout the labs is a right of passage of the OSCP experience, everyone goes through it and this forces you to figure things out of your own!
+You may not see this now, but the lack of guidance throughout the labs is a right of passage of the OSCP experience, everyone goes through it and this forces you to figure things out of your own accord!
 In the real world, a hacker, shady bad guy or someone who's just down right malicious would be figuring out the target environment on their own.

 **Try Harder....
 This phrase will plague you, but in a good way!**

 If you ask anyone, or are familiar with Offsec, then you're probably already aware of the infamous motto (some may say troll) of the Offsec forum, IRC channel and its support staff is "Try Harder.".
 Most requests for help are met with this reply.
-While the OSCP forum is an avenue to allow student to raise questions and possible receive a "helpful" nudge along the way for almost every machine in the lab, most of the post are either people are venting frustrations and troll like jokes than actual hints!
+While the OSCP forum is an avenue to allow students to raise questions and possibly receive a "helpful" nudge along the way for almost every machine in the lab, most of the post are either people are venting frustrations and troll like jokes than actual hints!
 In just about every case, as like so many before me, the 'penny' only drops regarding the hint after completing that specific machine.

 One of the unique aspects about the OSCP course and lab environment is that, student's are not just taught how to use a tool!
 A student is expected to know what it does, how it does it and then have you apply that tool to enumerate/interact with or exploit a box.
 If you don’t know something, you're expected to take it upon yourself to learn it and then apply it!
 This really trains you to think differently about a problem and put yourself in an evil doers/hacker's shoes so that you can assess the environment.
 If you only apply the tools depicted in the lab documents and video training, opportunities to excel in the lab will be painful and slow.
 That said, working with a defined set of tools to achieve an objective shows hard work and commitment in its own right!

 The course promotes and teaches you from the outset how to leverage a way of thinking outside the box, this ultimately leads to compromising and rooting most of the boxes in the lab and a rewarding sense of achievement!
 I did spend a very large percentage of my time, when not working in the labs, using our old faithful friend Google to try to gather details and information that related to a machine I was trying to break into!
-The Internet is a gold mine of information which you will definitely need to use to obtain information on some aspect of a machine, configuration of service.
+The Internet is a gold mine of information which you will definitely need to use to obtain information on some aspect of a machine, configuration or its service.

 ***TOP TIP 1: Enumerate, Enumerate, Enumerate !!!
 In fact this has become my second motto of this course (unofficially of course).***

 ***TOP TIP 2: Keep detailed and accurate notes as you go!
-It’s worth noting things that you tried but that didn’t not work.
+It’s worth noting things that you tried but that did not work.
 This will be helpful in the future, trust me!***

 ***TOP TIP 3: If you can, write up you lab report as you go along or at frequent intervals.
 You'll thank me for this!***